alexhunsley/tiny-tower/README.md

 Detect common patterns in a method (including wrap-around) -- to spot music potential.

+Show permutation cycles for every row in plain course -- to assist exploration of music potential (or coming round at unusual places, etc.) ( -- now implemented but not published yet)

 ## Implementation

 Tiny Tower is currently written in bare javascript.
 I may use a lightweight SPA lib at some point (something like Mithril), and possibly Skeleton UI or similar.